AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 |image28|

-Figure 8.4.1: Virtual CSW endpoint set up for Aberdeen group
+Figure 12.4.1: Virtual CSW endpoint set up for Aberdeen group

-Once a virtual endpoint has been saved, it's capabilities can be checked using the link shown in figure 8.3.1
+Once a virtual endpoint has been saved, it's capabilities can be checked using the link shown below in figure 12.5.1

 **Note that the default contact information, as configured in the CSW subsection, will be used for the GetCapabilities request**

 CSW test
 --------

 This subsection allows you to test various CSW requests on the standard endpoints or any virtual endpoints configured.
 The endpoints are displayed as radio boxes and the available requests are accessible from a dropdown list.
 Where it is necessary to adjust a parameter, such as a search term or record ID, this can be done in the XML section.
 To run the request click the green "Send CSW request" button.
 The response will appear below.

 |image29|

-Figure 8.4.2: Results of CSW "GetRecordById" request to the standard catalogue CSW endpoint, for record with ID 9d31b891-b896-49f8-bcea-9787f79dd5f8
+Figure 12.5.1: Results of CSW "GetRecordById" request to the standard catalogue CSW endpoint, for record with ID 9d31b891-b896-49f8-bcea-9787f79dd5f8

 Map servers